Saba-Kandashvili/MazeKnight/README.md

 - Audio and image assets are under `assets/`.
 - Game code lives in `src/` and `main.lua`.
-- If you see a `game.log` file it is a runtime log — I ignore it in `.gitignore`.

 **Build / Debug tips:**